ikeskin/CurlDebuggerVisualizer/README.md

 ## Usage

-1. Build the `CurlDebuggerVisualizer` project.
+1. Download the latest `CurlDebuggerVisualizer.vsix` from the project's [releases page](../../releases) or build the VSIX yourself by building the solution.
-2. Copy the generated `CurlDebuggerVisualizer.dll` into the Visual Studio visualizers directory (e.g., `%USERPROFILE%\Documents\Visual Studio 2022\Visualizers`).
+2. Install the extension and restart Visual Studio.
+Alternatively, copy the generated `CurlDebuggerVisualizer.dll` into the Visual Studio visualizers directory (e.g., `%USERPROFILE%\Documents\Visual Studio 2022\Visualizers`).
 3. While debugging, use the magnifier icon next to an `HttpResponseMessage` to view the request as a cURL command.